-- Provide crash bar (panic hardware) with door strike (this is not an electric door strike) and integral contacts to indicate when the crash bar (panic hardware) has been depressed. - Provide CASS system components.
+- Provide panic hardware (crash bar) with door strike (this is not an electric door strike) and delayed egress magnetic locks that provide local alarm upon being activated and provide alarm to the CDC upon activation of the non-reversible release countdown. - Provide CASS system components.
 They are typically the door controller, combination card reader/keypad, door status contacts, audio/visual device and the door-locking device (mag-lock).
 Configure the system as follows: - CASS shall defeat the mag-lock for all personnel who use the combination card reader/keypad.
-This is an approved non-emergency egress. - Any time the crash bar (panic hardware) is depressed; a local alarm (piezzo buzzer) will sound.
-This is intended to discourage accidental/nuisance use of the system.
-This local alarm will sound until the system is reset. - The mag-lock will not release until a preset delay has expired.
-Depressing the crash bar (panic hardware) starts the delay countdown. - In the event of an emergency, personnel will depress the crash bar (panic hardware), the local alarm will immediately sound and the delay countdown will begin.
-When the delay has expired, the audio/visual device will sound, the mag-lock will be defeated and the CASS will alert the police and the CDC of the alarm condition.
-The security system audio/visual device shall be coded differently from the fire alarm system audio/visual device. - The delay on release should be set to 15 seconds. - Signage should be placed on each egress door, stating, "EMERGENCY EXIT ONLY, PUSH UNTIL ALARM SOUNDS, DOOR CAN BE OPENED IN 15 SECONDS". - The upper level emergency egress stairwell door in all holdrooms will be the secured door (with CASS).
+This is an approved non-emergency egress. - The mag-lock will not release until a preset delay has expired.
+Pushing on the panic hardware for more than three (3) seconds starts the delay countdown. - In the event of an emergency, personnel will push on the panic hardware (crash bar), the local alarm will immediately sound and an alarm will be sent to the CDC, and the delay countdown will begin.
+When the delay has expired, the audio/visual device will sound, the mag-lock will release and the CASS will alert the police and the CDC of the alarm condition.
+The security system audio/visual device shall be coded differently from the fire alarm system audio/visual device. - The delay on release should be set to 15 seconds. - Signage should be placed on each egress door, stating, "EMERGENCY EXIT ONLY.
+Delayed egress doors shall be additionally equipped with signage stating, "PUSH UNTIL ALARM SOUNDS, DOOR CAN BE OPENED IN 15 SECONDS". - The upper level emergency egress stairwell door in all holdrooms will be the secured door (with CASS).
 Only approved exceptions will allow the secured door to be on the lower level (ramp level).
 The designer, MAA Security, and the tenants shall decide which stairs will be utilized by airline personnel who may not have a BWI Marshall Security Badge, but need access to lower level operations areas. - The door control microprocessor is to be provided with a battery backup power supply.

-- Utilize three wire power transfer hinges for electric connection to electronic crash bars (panic hardware), and emergency door release devices mounted on doors. - All door status contacts are to be interfaced with the local door control microprocessor that is designed to send an immediate local and a remote police department alarm of unauthorized access with a local reset.
-The microprocessor should be interfaced with the keypad/card reader access device and the secure side magnetic lock release device and be designed to distinguish the difference between an authorized and unauthorized access. - All electronic crash bars (panic hardware) are to be directly wired to the magnetic lock, not through the door control microprocessor to minimize chance of malfunction. - All magnetic locks and access control electronics are to be on dedicated circuits and on a dedicated panel. - Where egress doors are used in conjunction with operations, the release function from the secured side shall be coordinated with and approved by security.
+- All door status contacts are to be interfaced with the door control panel that is design to send an immediate local and a remote police department alarm of unauthorized access.
+The panel is to be interfaced with the local door control microprocessor that is designed to send an immediate local and a remote police department alarm of unauthorized access with a local reset.
+The microprocessor is to be interfaced with the keypad/card reader access device and the secure side magnetic lock release device and be designed to distinguish the difference between an authorized and unauthorized access. - All electronic panic hardware (crash bars) devices are to be directly wired to the magnetic lock to minimize chance of malfunction. - All magnetic locks and access control electronics are to be on dedicated circuits and on a dedicated panel. - Where egress doors are used in conjunction with operations, the release function from the secured side shall be coordinated with and approved by security.